 Alan Orlob is the Vice President of Global Safety and Security for Marriott International.
 In his role, he oversees safety and security operations and directs the crisis management program.
 Marriott is the largest hotel operator in the world with more than 6000 hotels in over 120 countries.
 Prior to working for Marriott, Alan was the corporate security director for Al Ghanim International, managing a close protection detail.
 He served with U.S. Army Special Forces, both active and reserve for a total of 24 years.
 Mr. Orlob recently served as the president of ISMA, the International Security Management Association and is the Chairman of the Orange County Homeland Security Advisory Committee–a public private partnership with the Orange County, California, Sheriff’s Department.
 He has served as a consultant with the U.S. State Department’s Anti-terrorism Assistance Program on hotel security and was a stakeholder ona RAND initiative on counter-surveillance.
 In his role, he has consulted with several foreign governments on hotel security.
 Following the Mumbai terror attacks, Mr. Orlob testified before the U.S. Senate Committee on Homeland Security in January, 2009 and testified before the House Committee on Homeland Security in 2016.
 In 2013, Mr. Orlob was selected as one of Security Magazine’s “Most Influential People in Security”.
 Mr. Orlob has written several articles on the subject of protecting soft targets in hostile environments and has been interviewed by most major publications and news media.
 Mr. Orlob is a member of the Pacific Council on International Policy and is a former committee chairman of the U.S. State Department’s Overseas Security Advisory Council (OSAC).
 He is a member of the Global Security Advisory Group to the Center for Strategic and International Studies.

-Bob joined S&P Global in 1998 after 25 years in law enforcement.
-Prior to that, his career included investigative and managerial positions with NYPD, New York City Board of Education, Drug Enforcement Administration (DEA) and the Counter Terrorism Bureau of the FBI.
+Bob joined S&P Global following 25 years in law enforcement.
+His career included investigative and managerial positions with NYPD, New York City Board of Education, Drug Enforcement Administration (DEA) and the Counter Terrorism Bureau of the FBI.
 In addition, Bob was a certified hostage negotiator and kidnap coordinator.

 In 2013, US Secretary of State Kerry appointed Bob to co-chair the New York Forum of the US Department of State Overseas Security Advisory Council (OSAC).
-He also holds positions with the Latin American Regional Council (LARC), the Pan Asia Regional Council (PARC) and the European Regional Council.
+He was also active with the Latin American Regional Council (LARC), the Pan Asia Regional Council (PARC) and the European Regional Council.
 Bob was a member of the CSO Roundtable (ASIS) and the International Security Management Association (ISMA).

 Bob holds a bachelor’s degree from New York Institute of Technology.
 In addition, he has completed certificate programs at the Wharton School of Business, the Kellogg School of Management and the Disaster Recovery Institute (DRI).